inetis-ch/oc-richeditorsnippets-plugin/readme.md

 {% endapply %}
 ```

-Note this method is useful if you are including a third party component that will output richeditors but you don't want to override its partial.
+Note this method is useful if you are including a third party component that will output the content of a richeditors, but you don't want to override its partial.

-For example if you are using a richeditor with Rainlab.Blog, you may want to include the component as follow in your CMS page:
+For example if you are using a richeditor with Rainlab.Blog, you may want to include the component as follows in your CMS page:
 ```twig
 {% apply parseSnippets %}
     {% component 'blogPost' %}
 {% endapply %}
 ```

-<a name="cmsSettings"></a>
-## Customizing CMS Editor settings

-In a default October installation, this plugin automatically injects itself to appear in the richeditor toolbar.

-But if you customize the "Toolbar Buttons" in the "Editor settings", you may want to add `snippets` in the list, otherwise the button will not appear anymore.

-**Note for October 2 and 3 users**: actually we are not able to inject ourselves in the new richeditor toolbar.
-You will also need to configure it manually in the CMS settings.

 <a name="fields"></a>
 ## Example usage in fields.yaml